How Many Calories Are in a Piece of Paper?

 The paper primarily comprises cellulose, a complex carbohydrate that humans cannot digest or metabolize efficiently.
 While it may provide a small amount of dietary fiber, aiding digestion, the overall energy contribution is negligible.

 When it comes to maintaining a healthy diet and meeting caloric needs, it is crucial to focus on consuming foods that provide essential nutrients, vitamins, and minerals.
-While eating paper may be an unusual practice for some individuals, it is not a viable source of sustenance or energy for the human body.
-It is important to prioritize a balanced and nutritious diet that includes real food sources to meet our dietary requirements.
+While eating paper may be unusual for some individuals, it is not a viable source of sustenance or energy for the human body.
+It is important to prioritize a balanced and nutritious diet that includes natural food sources to meet our dietary requirements.

 Papers and Calories